pirouzmehmandoost/para/README.md

 It's a Next.js app that renders interactive 3D models of objects that I design and 3D print for fun.

-Each model represents a 3D printing project.
-Selecting a model renders a link that lets you navigates `focused project view`.
-This view renders a modal that lets you to manipulate a model's animations, materials, and read details on the project.

 Para renders a 3D product carousel component that drives scene exploration and interaction with 3D models, flying the camera around in a closed loop.
 I designed the carousel as a 3D analogy 2D product carousels commonly found on retail websites.
 As far as I've been aware no functionality like this is available out of the box from React Three Fiber or Drei.

-You control the carousel with right and left swipe gestures and pause it in front of any Model by clicking it.
-This puts you into `focus mode`.
+You control the carousel with right and left swipe gestures and pause it in front of any Model by clicking them.

+Swiping moves the carousel along to the next or previous model.
+The Carousel will dwell at the new position for a short, configurable period after which auto-cycling resumes until your next interaction.

+Clicking or tapping model puts you into `focus mode`.
+While in `focus mode`, clicking on a different model shifts focus to it- the carousel will move toward the clicked model.
+Focus mode stays on since only the focus target has changed.
-Defocus by clicking or tapping empty space, anything that isn't a model or a text link.
+Exit `focus mode` by clicking or tapping empty space- anything that isn't a model or a text link.
 On desktop you can also use the `Escape` key.

-When the carousel is in focus mode, clicking on a different model shifts focus to it- the carousel will move toward whichever model you interacted with.
-Focus mode renders text and a link labeled "View Details."
-Click the link to enter focused project view.
+Each model represents a 3D printing project.
+Entering `Focus mode`renders text including a link to enter `focused project view`.
+`Focused project view` renders a modal with buttons for manipulating a model's animations, materials, and viewing details on the project.

-Focused project view lets you control mesh animations, materials and read project details with a modal.
-Click the ≡ button to view details including technical specs.
-Exit by clicking the home button at the bottom left or `Escape` on your keyboard.
+Click the **`≡`** button to view details including technical specs.

+Exit `Focused project view` either by clicking the **`⌂`** home button at the bottom left.
+On desktop, `Escape` also exits `focused project view`.

+Exiting `Focused project view` does not return you to `focus mode`- the carousel resumes automatic cycling behavior after a short post-focus dwell time (shorter than the dwell time for swipe-based navigation).

 ## [Interact with the live app here](https://para-pi.vercel.app/)